 Size and Growth Rate

-Dwarf bottlebrush is considered a slow grower, and a typical specimen will eventually reach a size of 3 feet tall by 5 feet wide when mature, but it can take many years to achieve that size.
+Dwarf bottlebrush is considered a slow grower, and a typical specimen will eventually reach a size of 3 feet tall by 5 feet wide when mature, but it will take many years to achieve that size.

 Soil